nginx/unit-docs/source/configuration.rst

 Handling Actions
 ================

+If a request matches all
+:ref:`conditions <configuration-routes-matching>`
-If a request matches all :ref:`conditions <configuration-routes-matching>` of a route step or the step itself omits the :samp:`match` object, Unit handles the request using the respective :samp:`action`.
+of a route step
+or the step itself omits the :samp:`match` object, Unit handles the request with the respective :samp:`action`.
 The mutually exclusive :samp:`action` types are:

 .. list-table::
    :header-rows: 1